Old English Sheepdog

 Training Milestones for Old English Sheepdog

-Successful training for Old English Sheepdog respects this breed's good (can be stubborn) trainability profile and natural adaptable tendencies.
+Getting consistent training outcomes with a Old English Sheepdog requires calibrating the approach to the breed's specific learning pattern and natural adaptable tendencies.
 Weeks one through four: focus on establishing trust and learning your Old English Sheepdog's communication signals.
 Months one through three: introduce basic commands or behavioral expectations using positive reinforcement techniques.
 Months three through six: expand on foundations with more complex behaviors and begin addressing any breed-specific behavioral tendencies.
 Months six through twelve: reinforce all learned behaviors in increasingly distracting environments.
 Old English Sheepdog owners should expect the training journey to require patience given this breed's good (can be stubborn) learning profile.
 Short, positive sessions of 5-15 minutes work better than lengthy drills.

 Common Mistakes New Old English Sheepdog Owners Make